 Overall, the USFS provides wildfire response and management for over 193 million acres of National Forest System land within the United States (CRS 2021).
 National Forest System lands are considered FRAs, which are regions where the federal government is responsible for fire response.
-National Forest System lands are less than 3 miles west of 40 Acres.
-On USFS land, the USFS has the responsibility for the management of wildland fire including initial attack (initial response).
+On USFS land, the USFS has the responsibility for initial attack (initial response).